Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 #### Ball-block Collision
-- Ball cannot properly bounce back when hitting the middle of two blocks in a straight line, was encountered due to the ball's collision detection only considering one part of the block at a time (either left, right, top, or bottom).
+- Ball cannot properly bounce back sometimes when hitting the middle of two blocks in a straight line, was encountered due to the ball's collision detection only considering one part of the block at a time (either left, right, top, or bottom).
 - Attempts were made to address this by adding conditions for multiple collision scenarios, but these were unsuccessful in fully resolving the issue.

 ---